-House Dems readying bill to block Trump’s border emergency
+Dems’ measure blocking Trump emergency will come Friday

 - Intimidation, pressure and humiliation: Inside Trump’s two-year war on the investigations encircling him VIEW

+Besides signing the bill, Trump also declared a national emergency that he says gives him access to an additional $6.6 billion that would be taken from a federal asset forfeiture fund, Defense Department anti-drug efforts and military construction projects.

+Democrats and some Republicans say there is no emergency at the border and say Trump is improperly declaring one to work around Congress’ rejection of the higher amounts.

-The plan was described by officials at three progressive groups who heard of them from congressional aides but were not authorized to discuss the plans publicly.
+The plan for introducing the resolution was initially described by officials at three progressive groups who heard of them from congressional aides but were not authorized to discuss the plans privately.